bharatgl/Html-css-project/README.md

-# Newton School Assignment HTML/CSS - E-commerce product page solution
+# Newton School Assignment HTML/CSS - E-commerce product(shoes) landing page.

-This is a solution to the [E-commerce product page].
+This is the landing page for E-commerce website(shoes)
 ## Table of contents

 - [Overview](#overview)